Yasmani Grandal Player Props: White Sox vs. Mets

 Yasmani Grandal At The Plate

-- He has scored in 16 games this season, with multiple runs three times.
+- He has scored a run in 17 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.